| |

 Utilizing Vertical Wall Space

-Walls are pure gold in small campers.
-Most folks focus on the floor, but the walls can hold way more than you’d think.
+I’ve learned that walls are pure gold in small campers.
+Most people only think about floor space, but your walls can hold so much more than you’d expect.

-Lightweight wall-mounted shelves made from aluminum or plastic keep things organized without adding bulk.
-I like to stagger them at different heights for a custom storage setup.
+Lightweight wall-mounted shelves made from aluminum or plastic work perfectly without adding weight.
+I mount them at different heights to create a custom storage system.

-Magnetic strips are lifesavers for metal items.
-I slap them up wherever there’s a metal surface – knives, scissors, and tools stick right on.
+Magnetic strips are game-changers for metal items.
+Stick them anywhere there’s a metal surface – perfect for knives, scissors, and small tools.

-Corner shelves are another favorite hack.
-I cut triangle pieces from lightweight wood and screw them in with basic brackets.
+Corner shelves turn wasted space into storage spots.
+I cut triangular pieces of lightweight wood and mount them with simple brackets.

 Stainless Steel Magnetic Knife Holder for Wall